 This article contains affiliate links, you can read my full disclosure here.

 One thing worth mentioning is that I did get to pick my slab working with Home Depot.
-For some reason I thought I would have to base my selection off a tiny sample.
+I thought I would have to base my selection off a tiny sample.
 So it was a huge relief that I got to select the slab before fabrication.

-I'm going to talk numbers with you....because when I was researched countertops it was challenging to find details from other websites!
+Now I’m going to talk numbers with you....because when I researched granite countertops it was a challenge to find details!

 On the day we ordered, the brushed/leathered granite in steel grey was on sale for $42/sq ft.
 We were also able to get 10% off with a sale they were having that day on countertops.
 All in all the material cost with install was around $2,000 (we removed our old laminate ourselves to save $).
 We don't have a big kitchen and I'm pretty sure they used 1 slab to cut our granite--the size of our countertops kept the cost down.